Supermoep/kotlin-test-runner/README.md

 ## Known Issues

-- Only the standard `src/test/kotlin/` source set is scanned.
-Custom test source sets are not yet supported.
 - Test discovery is regex-based.
 Heavily macro-generated or annotation-processor-generated test methods may not be detected.
-- The `kotlin-test-runner.helloWorld` command visible in the command palette is a leftover from the extension scaffold and has no effect.

 ## Release Notes